D2KLab/sequeval/README.md

 ## Testing

 You can test sequeval by running `pytest tests`.
-You can also compute the coverage of the tests with `pytest --cov tests`.
+You can also compute the coverage of the tests with `pytest --cov sequeval`.
 These commands require, respectively, [pytest](https://pytest.org/) and [pytest-cov](https://github.com/pytest-dev/pytest-cov).